DipsanaRoy/learn-c-with-practice/CN002_C_COMPLETE_NOTES.md

 ---

-## 3. ⚡ Quick C Type Promotion Rules:
+## 3. ⚡ Quick C Type Promotion Rules

 | If you mix...        | Then C promotes... | Example                 |
 |:---------------------|:-------------------|:------------------------|